-Please note: pupils will complete many written and some practical assignments requiring continuous effort and application throughout the whole course.
-They should expect to receive more theory lessons than practical lessons.
-Some of the practical content will be delivered through Core PE lessons.
+Please note: pupils will complete many written and some practical assignments requiring continuous effort and application throughout the whole course and should expect to receive a proportional amount of theory and practical lessons.

 For those pupils who do not achieve all the requirements for a level 2 pass, a level 1 qualification is available.

 Post-16 progression includes a wide range of other vocational level 3 courses; more traditional A' Levels or apprenticeships.